-Dr. Sarah Kalivoda – Veterinarian & Medical Director
+Dr. Sarah Kalivoda – Integrative Veterinarian & Owner

 Sarah Kalivoda was born in Topeka, Kansas.
 Soon thereafter, her family moved to Jones, Oklahoma where she was raised on a ranch.
 At the age of 3, her love of animals began… she started showing horses competitively throughout the Midwest eventually winning 8th in the World!
 During her high school years, her family moved to Las Vegas, Nevada where Dr. Sarah attended Advance Technologies Academy, focusing on architecture (a second passion).
 After high school, she realized her true calling was still veterinary medicine.
 She then completed her Bachelors in Animal science with Honors at the University of Nevada, Reno in 2006.